assimp/assimp-docs/source/about/quickstart.rst

 Using the pre-built libraries with Visual-Studio
 ------------------------------------------------

-If you develop at Visual Studio 2015, 2017, 2019 or 2022 you can simply use the pre-built linker libraries provided in the distribution.
+If you develop at Visual Studio 2015, 2017, 2019, or 2022 you can simply use the pre-built linker libraries provided in the distribution.
 Extract all files to a place of your choice.
 A directory called "assimp" will be created there.
 Add the assimp/include path to your include paths (Menu-&gt;Extras-&gt;Options-&gt;Projects and Solutions-&gt;VC++ Directories-&gt;Include files) and the assimp/lib/&lt;Compiler&gt; path to your linker paths (Menu-&gt;Extras-&gt;Options-&gt;Projects and Solutions-&gt;VC++ Directories-&gt;Library files).
-This is necessary only once to setup all paths inside you IDE.
+This is necessary only once to set up all paths inside your IDE.

 To use the library in your C++ project you can simply generate a project file via cmake.
 One way is to add the assimp-folder as a subdirectory via the cmake-command